Check Out Lastminute

 The city, however, is far more than museums and old buildings.
 It has a lively cultural scene with several festivals and all kinds of shows, concerts and exhibitions filling up the events calendar.
 Being a university town, it also has a vibrant nightlife, and the dining scene equals that of almost any other British city.

-Despite the fact that Bath is a sprawling city, the center is compact and easy to navigate on foot.
+Despite the fact that Bath is a sprawling city, the centre is compact and easy to navigate on foot.

 Bath is known for its Georgian classical architecture and its development as a Roman city called 'Aquae Sullis'.
 The presence of hot springs and easily worked limestone made it attractive to the Romans who built the original town which flourished for 400 years.